nautechsystems/nautilus_trader/docs/concepts/advanced/synthetic_instruments.md

 - Constructing bars from synthetic quotes or trades

 Synthetic instruments cannot be traded directly, as they are constructs that only exist locally within the platform.
-However, the synthetic instrument serves as an analytical tool providing useful metrics based on its component instruments.
+The synthetic instrument serves as an analytical tool providing useful metrics based on its component instruments.

 In the future, we plan to support order management for synthetic instruments, which would involve